What is the E-2 visa?

 What does Nationality refer to?

 The treaty investor must possess the nationality of the treaty country.
-The nationality of the individual is determined by the authorities of the country of which the alien claims nationality.
+The nationality of the individual is determined by the authorities of the country in which the alien claims nationality.
 Generally speaking, this is the country that the individual is a citizen of.
 The nationality of a business is determined by the nationality of the individual owners of that business.

 How do I know if my country is a treaty country?